 - Application fee of $200.
 For families applying for multiple children for the same school year, the following application fees will apply (all fees are non-refundable): 1st child – $200, 2nd child – $150, 3rd child – $100, 4th and each additional child – $50

 - Copies of standardized test scores and report cards from the past two years

 - Copy of Current Immunization Record (details follow)

 - Signed Parental Contract (back page of Application for Admission)

 - Parent/student interview (scheduled with school office)

-The principal will determine final acceptance and grade level placement of students.
+The Admissions Committee will determine final acceptance and grade level placement of students.
 Parents will be notified in writing of the decision regarding acceptance.
 If accepted, parents receive an Acceptance Letter and a CCS Corporate Membership Application form.
 To confirm their acceptance of the seat(s), parents will complete an online enrollment process and pay a non-refundable enrollment fee of $450 for kindergarten, $550 for grades 1-12, or $1,250 for foreign I-20 students (due within two weeks of acceptance).

 Enrollment is not considered final until the following items are received:

 - Health form completed by child’s physician (with updated immunization records as described below)